nismod/open-gira/docs/src/user-guide/installation/open-gira/linux-mac.md

 git clone https://github.com/nismod/open-gira.git
 ```

-## Python environment
+## Software environment

-This repository comes with a `environment.yml` file describing the Python packages required to
+This repository comes with a `environment.yml` file describing almost all of the
-run `open-gira`.
+software dependencies required to run `open-gira`.

 There are several ways to manage Python versions and install libraries.
 - First tutorial and introduction to [installing Python